-Let’s first look at Teradata’s strategies over the years to distribute data equally across all AMPs.
+First, let us examine Teradata’s approaches over the years to distributing data evenly among all AMPs.

 The Teradata Primary Index

-This hash value sorts the rows of the tables for primary index tables.
+The hash value is used to sort the rows of primary index tables.

-Since the hash value sorts the rows, the AMP can easily find the rows using a binary search in the data blocks.
+By sorting the rows using the hash value, the AMP can efficiently locate them through a binary search within the data blocks.

 The Teradata NOPI Table

-The rows of NOPI tables are randomly but evenly distributed across all AMPs.
+NOPI tables are distributed evenly and randomly across all AMPs.

 The Teradata Primary AMP Index

-In the meantime (since Teradata 15), columnar tables can also have a primary index, and the significance of NOPI tables has decreased.
+Since Teradata 15, columnar tables can have a primary index, making NOPI tables less significant.

-The Primary AMP Index was introduced to combine some advantages of the Primary Index (single AMP access, binary search, AMP-local join) with the benefits of the NOPI table (no sorting of the rows by hash value required when loading).
+The Primary AMP Index was created to combine the benefits of the Primary Index — single-AMP access, binary search, and AMP-local joins — with the advantages of the NOPI table, which eliminates the need to sort rows by hash value during loading.

 How are the Rows of the Primary AMP Index distributed?